Tempera: Pigments

 Some of the pigments used by medieval painters, such as cinnabar (contains mercury), orpiment (contains arsenic), or lead white (contains lead) are highly toxic if accidentally ingested or inhaled.
 Most artists today use modern synthetic pigments, which are less toxic but have similar color properties to the older pigments.
 Even so, many (if not most) modern pigments are still dangerous unless certain precautions are taken; these include keeping pigments wet in storage to avoid breathing their dust.

 Application

 Tempera paint dries rapidly.
 It is normally applied in thin, semi-opaque or transparent layers.
 Tempera painting allows for great precision when used with traditional techniques that often require the application of numerous small brush strokes applied in a cross-hatching technique.
 When dry, it produces a smooth satin or slightly matte finish.
-Because it cannot be applied in thick layers as oil paints can, tempera paintings rarely have the deep color saturation that oil paintings can achieve because it can hold less pigment (lower pigment load).
+Because it cannot be applied in thick layers as oil paints can, tempera paintings rarely have the deep color saturation that oil paintings can achieve because the paint can hold less pigment (lower pigment load).
 In this respect, the colors of an unvarnished tempera painting resemble a fresco, although the color deepens if a varnish is applied.
 On the other hand, tempera colors do not change over time, whereas oil paints darken, yellow, and become transparent with age.